valor-software/valor-style-guides/gitflow/readme.md

   * assign it to yourself
   * add corresponding labels

-2. When you done with changes in branch:
+2. When you are done with changes in the branch:
   * *Optional*: you can reset your commits and arrange them into meaningful commits in interactive way `git rebase -i`

   * Rebase your branch on top of `target` branch, which is usually `development` one.